ztroop/wave-reader-utils/docs/index.md

 The `Airthings Wave` is a series of devices that track Radon levels in the home.
 Radon is a radioactive gas that comes from the breakdown of uranium in soil and rock.
 It's invisible, odourless and tasteless.

-This is an **unofficial** Airthings Wave community library designed to provide utilities and interface for device communication.
-The library wouldn't be possible without the existing efforts from Airthings and the contribution of others.
+This is an **unofficial** Airthings Wave community library designed to provide utilities for device and web communication.
+The library wouldn't be possible without the existing efforts from Airthings and the contribution from the community.
+See [documentation](https://ztroop.github.io/wave-reader-utils/) for more information.

 ## Features